You want smart political talk without the meltdowns?

 We don't have equal justice in application of our laws.

-Anyway, one of the things they allege is that, you know, some of the the violation of state laws against solicitation of a felony.
+Anyway, one of the things they allege is that, you know, some of the violation of state laws against solicitation of a felony.

-Well, the Georgia Oath of Office says I hereby solemnly swear or affirm I will support the Constitution of this state and the United States, and all questions, measures which may come before me, I will so conduct myself as well in my judgment be most conducive to the interest and prosperity of the state.
+And all questions, measures which may come before me, I will so conduct myself as will, in my judgment, be most conducive to the interest and prosperity of the state.

 The indictment doesn't explain what part of the oath that I just read you that lawmakers were asked to break.